trevorjung02/Connect-Four/README.txt

 You make your move by clicking on the board.
 It only matters which column you click on, not the specific square.
 When the game ends, there is a popup which leads back to the home page.

 On the game page (/game), refreshing your page, closing it, or going back will cause you to leave the game.
-The game closes instantly once you leave, and other player gets a popup to return to the home page.
+The game closes instantly once you leave, and the other player gets a popup to return to the home page.
 You can open multiple tabs on your computer, and each will be able to play as a different user.
 You can play against yourself this way.